Better Sales through Customer Engagement

 The #1 element of customer engagement

-Physically touching, trying on, or holding an item shows customers are actively considering a purchase.
+A customer touching, trying on, or holding an item shows active consideration of purchase.
 Asking questions about how to use the product or using VR to see how it would look on them or in their home are some of the best elements to gauge the customer experience and judge how well a sales presentation is going.
 The more questions they have, the more they see it in their lives.

 The most important element of retail customer engagement is for them to bond so completely that they must take it home and use it as their own.